Drop off your CV

-Bloomberg’s People and Performance APAC series, hosted in partnership with Elliott Scott HR, was held in Hong Kong on Tuesday 10st November, 2015.
-This is the third event in the series and marks the first event of 2016.
+Bloomberg’s People and Performance series, hosted in partnership with Elliott Scott HR, was held in Singapore on Wednesday 27th January.
+Launched in 2015, this is the fourth event in the series and marks the first event of 2016.
 Download the PDF.

 To find out when the next event will be held, or for more information, contact Group Marketing and Communications Manager, Malinda Zerefos at firstname.lastname@example.org.